mrajkarnikar/project_01/README.md

 # How to run the project

-In order to run the project, we should be able to run notebook named manish.ipynb chris.ipynb and dulla.ipynb.
+In order to run the project, we should be able to run notebook named manish.ipynb and chris.ipynb

-We have also created a dashboard to
+We also have created a dashboard to put all the slides together.
+That code is in dashboard.ipynb

-# Find trend for how highest number of  winner of medals by country have changed across the history
+# Find trend for how highest number of  medal winners by country have changed across the history

 kaggle[0] provides information of all the atheletics that participated in the olympics.
 It contains information such as their name, the country they are from, medal they won and the sport in which they won the medal in and also the year in the medal was won.
 Using this information we were able to find the number of medals each country won and rank the top twenty countries who won the most number of medal in each olympics.
 Using this information we were then able to plot the following animation to find a trend for how highest number of  winner of medals by country have changed across the history